ltrgordon/ltrgordon.github.io/jump-kids/README.md

 # Jump Kids

 A small, modular browser platformer inspired by classic side‑scrollers.
+This build uses modern ES modules with explicit imports/exports and a base entity system with update/render hooks.
-This version factors the UI (HTML/CSS) and gameplay (JS) into separate files for easier iteration and reuse.
+The UI (HTML/CSS) and gameplay (JS) are separated for easier iteration and reuse.

 ## Overview

 - Canvas‑based runner/platformer with tile collisions and simple entities.
 - Single level that is programmatically extended to ~2× length with a tougher, higher second half.
 - Checkpoint and end‑goal flags; victory overlay shows stats.
 - Keyboard and mobile button controls.
+- Start menu with character preview and level selection.

 ## How to Play

 - Open `index.html` in any modern browser.
 - Keyboard: Left/Right to move, Space or Z to jump, D to dash, Up/Down (or W/Arrow keys) to climb ladders, S for S1 and F for S2.
 - P to pause/resume.
 After Game Over, press R or Jump to restart.
 - Mobile: Use the on‑screen buttons.

 ## Key Features

 - Movement: acceleration, friction, gravity, jump; Dash boosts run speed and jump height.
 - Jump feel: coyote time and jump buffering for more forgiving mobile/keyboard input.
 - Stable collisions: consistent tile mapping + ground snapping to eliminate jitter and sinking.